 Sign In

-Twitch decides to withdraw from Korea, network usage fees are too expensive...
+Twitch to pull out of Korea—the network usage fees are just too high...

 Haebom